dalemkharrison/daleresume2/README.md

 Form Functionality

-Fill in the contact form with valid data and click "Submit".
+Submit contact form with valid data

-Form submits without errors (if integrated).
+Form submits without errors

-“This form is not secure - autofill has been turned off”.
+Shows a warning

  Fail

-Not functional
+Form is non-functional

 5

-Button
+CV Download Button

-Click on button to download CV
+Click the button to download CV

-CV downloads in PDF format.
+CV downloads as PDF

-CV can be downloaded.
+Works as expected

  Pass

 6

-Responsive Design (Mobile)
+Mobile Responsiveness

-View the website on a mobile device.
+View site on a mobile device

-The layout adapts to a mobile screen.
+Layout adapts correctly

-This works.
+Works as expected

  Pass

 7

-Responsive Design (Tablet)
+Tablet Responsiveness

-View the website on a tablet.
+View site on a tablet

-The layout adapts to a tablet screen.
+Layout adapts correctly

-This works.
+Works as expected

  Pass

 8

-Responsive Design (Desktop)
+Desktop Responsiveness

-View the website on a desktop browser at full width.
+View site on a desktop

-The layout adapts to a desktop screen.
+Layout adapts correctly

-This works.
+Works as expected

  Pass